Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

   data = HomeActivities.run()
   return data, 200
 ```
 We should pass the headers to the backend.
-File: 'backend-flask' > 'app.py':
+File: `backend-flask` > `app.py`:
 Add 'import sys'

-Create the following: 'backend-flask/lib/cognito_jwt_token.py' and place the code below in the file:
+Create the following: `backend-flask/lib/cognito_jwt_token.py` and place the code below in the file:
 ```py
 import time
 import requests